mui/material-ui/docs/src/pages/demos/buttons/buttons.md

 ## Customized Buttons

-You have been reading our [overrides documentation page](/customization/overrides) but you are not confident jumping in?
-Here is an example of how you can change the main color of an input.
-There is no limit.
+If you have been reading the [overrides documentation page](/customization/overrides) but you are not confident jumping in, here's an example of how you can change the main color of a Button.

 {{"demo": "pages/demos/buttons/CustomizedButtons.js"}}